aishidutta13/Emerging-Technology-Trends-Analysis/README.md

 ### Developer Demographics

-Shows respondent distribution by:

-- Age group
-- Country
-- Education level
+Explores respondent distribution by age group, country, and education level.

 ## Key Insights

-### Popular Technologies

-JavaScript, SQL, and Python are among the most widely used technologies, showing strong relevance across developer roles.
+- JavaScript, SQL, and Python are among the most widely used technologies.

-### Cloud Platform Demand

-Cloud platforms such as AWS, Azure, and Google Cloud show strong usage and future demand, highlighting the importance of cloud skills.
+- Cloud platforms such as AWS, Azure, and Google Cloud show strong usage and future demand.

-### Framework Adoption

-Modern frameworks such as React and Node.js show strong adoption among developers.
+- Modern frameworks such as React and Node.js show strong developer adoption.

-### Developer Demographics

-A large share of developers fall within the 25-34 age group, suggesting that the industry is strongly represented by early and mid-career professionals.
+- A large share of developers fall within the 25-34 age group.
+- Multi-value survey data needs careful restructuring before it can be used for dashboard analysis.

 ## How to Use This Project